 More than 60 applicants from the west, midwest, and east coast applied for the 2014 grants, up from 15 in 2013, the Community Fund’s first year of operation.
-Eight recipients were awarded a total of some $30,000 in grants based on scores for 2014’s areas of focus: pollination, pest control, soil health, and low income food access.
-This year, the Fund expanded its applicant area to include the Midwest.
-The 2014 grantees’ farms come from California (3), Maryland (2), Wisconsin (1), Illinois (1), and Pennsylvania (1) and projects range from beehive and batbox installations to pollinator hedgerows and drip irrigation and hoop houses.
+Eight recipients were awarded a total of some $30,000 in grants based on scores for 2014’s areas of focus: pollination, pest control, soil health, and low-income food access.
+In 2014, the Fund expanded its applicant area to include the Midwest.
+The 2014 grantees’ farms come from California (3), Maryland (2), Wisconsin (1), Illinois (1), and Pennsylvania (1) and projects range from beehive and bat box installations to pollinator hedgerows and drip irrigation and hoop houses.

 “I can’t thank you at The FruitGuys Community Fund enough!
 We are thrilled to be a part of such amazing company as our fellow grantees,” said Casey Havre of Lagier Ranches, an organic citrus, cherry, almond, and berry farm in Escalon, CA.